muhsindeniz/Context-API-Dynamic-Services-Getways/README.md

-# Getting Started with Create React App
+# Context API, React Hooks Dynamic Services Getways

 We use the `axios` library when we are going to do service-related operations in React projects.
 We have to constantly write functions like `axios.get`, `axios.post`, `axios.put`, `axios.delete` every time a transaction is made.
 Using the axios structure continuously in the same page or component makes the codes more complex.